 I had to add a touch of beauty for my momma, so I took the pvc off the rebar and slid the terra cotta pots over the rebar.
 Then I put the pvc back onto the rebar.

 All I had left to do was add a little soil and flowers to the pot and voila!
-My mom has her own little sitting area in the shade to enjoy.
+My mom has her own little diy backyard canopy in the shade to enjoy.

 What are some creative ways that you stay out of sun and keep cool when you’re outside?